uswds/uswds-site/pages/about/community.md

 There are several ways to contribute to USWDS.
 Participating in the community is one way to contribute.
 See [our contributing guidelines](https://github.com/uswds/uswds/blob/develop/CONTRIBUTING.md) for more about how to contribute back to our codebase.
 Also, please note that every submission we receive goes through a full design and code review.

 <p>
-  <a href="https://github.com/uswds/uswds" class="usa-button usa-button--outline width-card-lg margin-top-2">USWDS on GitHub</a>
+  <a href="https://github.com/uswds/uswds" class="usa-button site-button usa-button--outline">USWDS on GitHub</a>
 </p>

 ## Community Conduct